rzmf/PVZDbackend/doc/eTokenPro HSM.md

 The eToken Pro is a USB-format smartcard.
-Attached to an internal USB connector on the machine hosting the pyFF instance signatures can be created on the HSM via a PKCSä11 interface, thus not exposing the private key to the server.
+Attached to an internal USB connector on the machine hosting the pyFF instance signatures can be created on the HSM via a PKCS#11 interface, thus not exposing the private key to the server.

-The machine running pyFF (Linux 2.6 kernel) need to have the etoken driver libraries installed.
+The machine running pyFF need to have the etoken driver libraries installed.
 The interface is made available to pyFF via PyKCS11.

 ## Fail-over Configuration